Biden eyes major foreign policy shifts if he wins | WTOP

 – Asia: Revert to a traditional U.S. stance supporting the presence of American troops in Japan and South Korea.
 Biden has also criticized Trump’s personal relationship with Kim.

-– Latin America: Cancel Trump administration agreements that sent asylum-seeking immigrants to Mexico and other countries while they await court dates and halt all new construction of the southern border wall.
+– Latin America: Cancel Trump administration agreements that sent asylum-seeking immigrants to Mexico and other countries while they await court dates.
+Biden has also promised to divert funding away from the southern border wall and use it on other priorities, though the Trump campaign notes that the former vice president in past comments hasn’t committed to halting all new border wall construction.
 Biden also wants to restart Obama-era engagement with Cuba.

 Associated Press writer Zeke Miller contributed to this report.